 Support in the form of available financial resources will greatly affect the type and quantity of continuing education and training events.
-Training sessions, such as online webinars or tutorials, can sometimes be taken free of charge through bodies such as the Online Computer Library Center (OCLC).
-OCLC and other entities may also sometimes charge a fee for training sessions, webinars, etc.
+Training sessions, such as online webinars or tutorials, can sometimes be taken free of charge through entities such as OCLC.
+OCLC and other bodies may also sometimes charge a fee for training sessions, webinars, etc.

 The training events may occur online or come in the form of conferences, workshops, or meetings which require travel to a designated site.
 For training or continuing education that costs money, a serialist will need to focus on the training that is the most relevant to the position and determine how much and how often financial support will be available by communicating with supervisors and administrators.
-"Administrations that emphasize the importance of training and development for library employees and back this belief with supportive decisions and funding should be commended".
+'Administrations that emphasize the importance of training and development for library employees and back this belief with supportive decisions and funding should be commended'5.